erathorn/MCPhylo.jl/Readme.md

 **This module is build on a forked instance of Mamba 0.12.0**

-The documentatian can be found [here](https://erathorn.github.io/MCPhylo.jl/dev/).
+The documentation can be found [here](https://erathorn.github.io/MCPhylo.jl/dev/).

 ------
 ## Citation